 Sorry!
 We have having technical difficulties so we will not have a FM broadcast this Sunday, June 28th.

-We will provide a Facebook/live stream of the services at 9:00 a.m.
+We will still provide a Facebook live stream of the services at 9:00 a.m.
 Sundays.
-Check our Facebook page for details, , and be sure to “Like” and “Follow” our page to be notified whenever we go live.
-You will also be able to watch it as a rebroadcast after the live stream is completed.
+Check our Facebook page for details and be sure to “Like” and “Follow” our page to be notified whenever we go live.
+You will also be able to watch it as a rebroadcast after the live stream is completed!

-The church office and Pastor’s office will be closed as they will be working from home during the Governor's executive order to stay at home through May 18, 2020.
+The church office and Pastor’s office will be closed as they will be working from home during COVID-19.
 You may still email the church office and contact Pastor Todd on his cell phone as needed!